emmarti21/Weather-App/README.md

 # Weather-App

-Created an Global Weather app by using the following:
+Created a Global Weather app by using the following:

 * Xcode 10
 * Swift 4